mityu/yoMMD/doc/operation-guide.md

 ### Select Screen

 Change screen where model is shown.
-Only valid when there's one more monitors available.
+Only valid when there're multiple monitors.

 ### Hide Window